• Home

 Apple Calendar on desktop

 Apple Calendar also integrates with Siri, so if someone emails you about an event or you book a hotel using Safari, it'll suggest you add it to the Calendar app.
-(Google Calendar has a similar feature, but it only works with Gmail.)
+You can also add events using voice commands with Apple Intelligence.
+Plus, in the latest round of updates, Apple Reminders tasks with a due date appear in your Calendar, where you can check them off.

 Siri recommendations on Apple Calendar